-Any member of the public desiring to address the Council shall limit her/histhis address to three (3) minutes unless less or further time has been granted by the Presiding Officer or in accordance with the section under Public Hearings.
-The Presiding Officer has the discretion to shorten or lengthen the maximum time members may speak.
-Public Comments can be taken for up to one (1) hour, and any balance of public comments can be heard before the "City Manager's Ceomments" section of the agenda.
+Any member of the public desiring to address the Council shall be limited her/histhis address to three (3) minutes unless less or further time has been granted by the Presiding Officer or in accordance with the section under Public Hearings.
+The Presiding OfficerMayor has the discretion to shorten or lengthen the maximum time members may speak.
+The Mayor has discretion to hear the balance of public comments which are not the subject of an agenda item, depending on the number of speaker cards remaining.
+Public Comments can be taken for up to 1 hour, and any balance of public comments can be heard before the City Manager's comments.
 The Mayor has discretion to hear the balance of speakers under public comments depending upon the number of speaker cards submitted.